Skip to content

 Answer: the shadow casted by the cut-down elm tree was 96 feet.

 Curious about other complicated math operations in Sherlock Holmes?
 The producers of the newest film “A Game of Shadows” compiled a mindbreaking mathematical code that Sherlock had to break in order to stop the villain, prof. Moriarity.
-Check it out online.

 The book “Adventures of Sherlock Holmes” is filled with mathematical allusions, so it is fun to read and detect what are the math formulas this detective genius uses in order to save the day.

-Agatha Christie’s heroes
+Agatha Christie’s Heroes

 The most interesting aspect of Agatha Christie’s detective stories is to try and find out the villain by yourself.
 This matter has become such a challenge for researchers that they actually came up with a formula in order to solve all the mysteries in Christie’s stories.